Saxonica/XT-Speedo/README.md

 ### Analysing the results

 The reporting stylesheet `analysis/report.xsl` produces HTML reports to view the results of a collection of drivers (currently set up to use the driver results XML files found in `results/selection`).
-The report consists of an overview page containing a table comparing the performance of all the drivers, with links (click on the driver name) to driver pages which contain further information.
-These driver pages contain bar charts for each of the three measured processes (file-to-file transform, tree-to-tree transform, and stylesheet compile) showing the driver's performance for each test compared to a selected baseline driver (chosen in the drivers catalog — see **Selecting a baseline driver** below for more details).
+The report consists of an index page which allows you to select a baseline against which to compare, for each baseline there exists overview page containing a table comparing the performance of all the drivers, with links (click on the driver name) to driver pages which contain further information.
+These driver pages contain bar charts for each of the three measured processes (file-to-file transform, tree-to-tree transform, and stylesheet compile) showing the driver's performance for each test compared to a selected baseline driver.
 Under the bar charts is the full table of results for the driver, giving process times for each test (performance relative to the baseline, and actual times).

 =========